The Guide to Sheet Metal Fabrication Finishes

 Painted

-When to use this: Consider painting when you want a wide color selection and an additional protective layer.
+When to use this: Consider painting when you want a wide colour selection and an additional protective layer.
+Organic coatings can also be applied over painted surfaces to enhance further the surface finish and longevity of sheet metal parts.
 However, complex geometries may complicate the painting process and affect the final result.

 Galvanized

 If you’re concerned about corrosion, galvanization is an excellent option.
 The process involves applying a protective zinc coating to prevent rust.
-It’s prevalent for outdoor applications, where the elements pose a significant corrosion risk.
+The zinc acts as a sacrificial metal, corroding in place of the underlying substrate surface to protect it from damage.
+Additionally, the zinc forms an oxide layer on the sheet metal surface, further enhancing its corrosion resistance.
+It’s prevalent for outdoor applications, where the elements pose a significant risk of corrosion.

-Galvanized finishes are less versatile regarding aesthetics, as the zinc coating typically gives a dull gray appearance.
+Galvanised finishes are less versatile regarding aesthetics, as the zinc coating typically gives a dull grey appearance.

-When to use this: The protection it offers makes it an excellent choice for pieces that face harsh environments.
+When to use this: The protection it offers makes it an excellent choice for pieces that will be exposed to harsh environments.

 Plated

-Plating involves depositing a metal coating on the sheet metal part.
-Plating is particularly important for stainless steel parts, enhancing their aesthetic appeal and functional properties.
+Passivation is a related finishing process that removes free iron from the surface to further enhance corrosion resistance.
 It can serve functional and aesthetic purposes, enhancing corrosion resistance, reducing friction, improving paint adhesion, altering conductivity, and providing a decorative shine.

 When to use this: Consider the plated finish to enhance specific properties of your sheet metal part.
-The plating material—gold, silver, nickel, chrome, etc.—significantly affects the result.
+The plating material, such as gold, silver, nickel, and chrome, has a significant impact on the result.
 However, the process can become expensive depending on the materials used.

 Choosing the Right Finish